erush4/startup/README.md

 - **Application elements** - reasonable contrast and whitespace, important elements are in a different color, does not hurt to look at
 - **Application text content** - consistent fonts, resized and indented appropriately.
 - **Application images** - appropriately resized and aligned.

+# React Deliverable
+- **Bundled using Vite** - yuo
+- **Components** - complete and mocked up (minus some API requirements)
+- **Login** - Can login or create account
+  - **Settings** - can choose to submit surveys anonymously
+  - **Map and survey data** - There is no longer a map displaying, since that was just an html import.
+I have opted to display the data just as JSON strings in a box, since I will need the Google Maps API to properly render it all.
+That is coming in the Service deliverable.
+Surveys also use (0,0) for coordinates in absense of the map location being available.
+  - **WebSocket** - setInterval function periodically adds an example survey to the list.
+  - **Database** - mocked up using local storage
+- **Router** - Routing between all neccessary pages (map, help, profile)
+- **Hooks** - SOOO many hooks.
+I feel like I did nothing but hooks. useState, and useEffect ensure the map and the profile can pass necessary information while also keeping all data up-to-date.